saveenr/usql-tutorial/filesets/filtering-filesets-with-where.md

 /input/data10.csv
 ```

-The following EXTRACT will read all the files
+The following EXTRACT will read all 10 files

 ```
 @rs =